-5.3 The key considerations relating to single storey side extensions are:

-- The need to preserve the street scene - The need to protect the light and privacy of neighbours - The need to retain satisfactory parking space.

-The following guidelines apply:

-- Extensions should be constructed in both materials and style to match the original dwelling. - Extensions should have a pitched roof for aesthetic reasons (pitched roofs are also normally easier to maintain).
-However, flat roofs may be preferable in those circumstances where a pitched roof would cause loss of light for neighbours. - Side windows serving main habitable rooms are not acceptable where they would overlook adjoining property. - Special considerations apply to corner plots.
+- 5.4 The key considerations relating to single storey side extensions are: - The need to preserve the street scene; - The need to protect the light and privacy of neighbours; - The need to retain satisfactory parking space. - 5.5 In Pendle, the following guidelines will apply: - Extensions should be constructed in both materials and style to match the original dwelling. - Extensions should have a pitched roof for aesthetic reasons (pitched roofs are also normally easier to maintain).
+However, flat roofs may be preferable in those circumstances where a pitched roof would cause loss of light for neighbours.
+Where the flat roof would result in an unacceptable design e.g. prominent in the streetscene or inappropriate to the character of the property, they will not be acceptable. - Side windows serving main habitable rooms are not acceptable where they would overlook adjoining property. - Special considerations apply to corner plots.
 See separate section on corner plots. - Any forward projection would only be acceptable if it would be appropriate to the dwelling's design.

-Figure 5.2 Example of a single storey extension.
+Figure 5.1 Example of a single storey extension.

-Rear extensions (including conservatories)
+Rear Extensions (including conservatories)

-5.4 Rear extensions should be designed to avoid causing overshadowing, loss of outlook or loss of privacy to the neighbours, or appear unduly dominant to neighbours.

-The following guidelines apply:
+- 5.6 Rear extensions should be designed to avoid causing overshadowing, loss of outlook or loss of privacy to the neighbours, or appear unduly dominant to neighbours. - 5.7 In Pendle, the following guidelines will apply: